Introduction

 x_for = torch.from_numpy(x).reshape(1, 1, -1) # transform the audio to fit in the IA model

-z = model.encode(x_for) # tranlate for the IA thing, I believe here is the black box.
+z = model.encode(x_for) # the black box

 z[:, 0] += torch.linspace(-2, 2, z.shape[-1]) # No idea;